 Welcome back!
 In last years report you'll remember we talked about how our relatively small industry is starting to take shape, one year on, the steady forward march in development and structure of this report is hopefully testiment to it's maturity.
-In observation many are starting to see:-

-Collaboration is key, the connection alongside tech and physical is fuelling innovation and pushing data viz towards real life context, (view Jawbone case study) and welcome a handful of inspiring talent as can be seen in the community trends section.
+In observation many are starting fuelling innovation and pushing data viz towards real life context, (view Jawbone case study) and welcome a handful of inspiring talent as can be seen in the community trends section.